davide-z99/opc-ua-playground/README.md

 1. The Server defines an address space with a hierarchy of nodes (objects, variables, methods).
 2. The Client connects via TCP (opc.tcp://...) and requests access to specific nodes.
 3. The client can:
-    - Browse the structure (discover available nodes)
+    - browse the structure (discover available nodes)
-    - Read or write variable values
+    - read or write variable values
+    - call methods remotely
-    - Subscribe to updates (receive push notifications)
+    - subscribe to updates (receive push notifications)
 ---
 ### 🧱 Common Obstacles & Debugging Notes
 | Problem                            | Cause                                      | Solution                                                                     |